ScottLogic/blog/_posts/2018-03-28-domain-driven-design.md

 title: Domain-Driven Design
 date: 2018-03-28 00:00:00 Z
 categories:
-- tclarke-scottlogic
 - Tech
 author: tclarke-scottlogic
 layout: default_post
 summary: Key lessons I took from Eric Evans' book "Domain Driven Design".
 A brief summary of the book's concepts and why you should read it.
 ---

 > Manufacturing is a popular metaphor for software development [...]